slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 ## "Vibe coding" gets a name, February 2025

 Andrej Karpathy [gave a name](https://x.com/karpathy/status/1886192184808149383) to something I had already been doing on quiet evenings, for all the projects I'd never have time for.
 Describe what you want and let the model build it.
 In my case, using Cursor agents.
 I was already doing this for little web apps and experiments, as mentioned above.
-I also built an [Image-to-ICS converter](https://slhck.info/image-to-ics/) or a [timestamp conversion tool](https://slhck.info/timestamper/) which I use very frequently.
+I also built an [Image-to-ICS converter](https://slhck.info/image-to-ics/) and a [timestamp conversion tool](https://slhck.info/timestamper/) which I use very frequently.

-I also vividly remember [Pieter Level's Flight Simulator](https://fly.pieter.com/) which he completely vibe-coded.
+I also vividly remember [Pieter Levels' Flight Simulator](https://fly.pieter.com/), which he completely vibe-coded.
 In fact, it's probably this Pieter guy who has been virally tweeting about products like his [Photo AI](https://photoai.com/) generator.
 Building in public and all, he also showcased how you can take off-the-shelf models like Stable Diffusion and build an actual, revenue-generating product around it.
 And he was, by no means, an expert in this field, just a guy with a laptop and good business ideas.

 This all highlights what was about to come anyway: the proliferation of AI tools and models, and the fact that you don't need to be a PhD in machine learning to build something useful.
 (Taste is what matters, kids.
 Taste, and a vision.)